firefueled/marley-spoon-recipes/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app lists and details recipes from Marley Spoon's Contentful API.
+It uses the contentful SDK to facilitate the requests.

 * Ruby version
+It's based on ruby 2.5.1 and rails 5.2.2.

-* System dependencies
+* Notable dependencies
+contentful provides the Contentful SDK pure-css provides a simple grid-based css solution

 * Configuration
+Make sure bundler is installed with
+`gem bundler`

+Install the dependencies with
+`bundle install`

-You need to enter the Contenful credentials (api_token and spacee_id) into the Rails credentials database by running:
+Enter the Contenful credentials (api_token and space_id) into the Rails credentials database by running:
 ```
 rails credentials:edit
 ```